fluxef/flux/README.md

 # flux
-Not much so see here, yet.
+Not much to see here, yet.
 But please stay tuned.